Outplacement

 A new home

-When the animals have fully recovered, they are ready for outplacement!
-We are in contact with hundreds of animal parks in Europe.
+When the animals are rehabilitated, they are ready for outplacement!
+We are in contact with a large network of animal parks in Europe.
 Of course, we only outplace animals in parks that can guarantee good accomodation and care for our animals.

 The animals get a nice home where they can stay for the rest of their lives.
 At the same time, the shelter creates space for other animals in need.